 Genetic genealogy helps solve cold case homicide of child, remains found in Mequon 65 years ago

-Officials say the victim, a 7-year-old boy, was killed by his adoptive parents.
-His skeletal remains were discovered in the city of Mequon on Oct.
+Officials say the seven-year-old victim was killed by his adoptive parents.
+His skeletal remains were discovered on Oct.
 4, 1959.
 At the time, the Houghton County, Michigan, sheriff's department was investigating a possible missing child, Markku Jutila.

 The adoptive parents, William and Hilja Jutila, had relocated from Houghton to Chicago and were not able to account for the whereabouts of Markku.
 During an interview with police, the couple admitted to disposing of the child's body in a ditch in Mequon before arriving in Chicago, and Hilja Jutila confessed to physically beating her son to death.